Info-lite/infolite/contents/basics/02/index_en.md

 <br />
 For detailed information on key operations and input methods, see the reference material.

-{% appendix_en ../appendix/keyboard.html "How to operate the keyboard " %}
+{% appendix_en ../appendix/keyboard.html "(Japanese) How to operate the keyboard " %}

 Names and operations of each component on a screen